expo/expo/docs/versions/unversioned/guides/push-notifications.rst

 * ``DeviceNotRegistered``: the device cannot receive push notifications anymore and you should stop sending messages to the given Exponent push token.

 * ``MessageTooBig``: the total notification payload was too large.
-On Android and iOS the total payload must be at most 4096 KiB.
+On Android and iOS the total payload must be at most 4096 bytes.

 * ``MessageRateExceeded``: you are sending messages too frequently to the given device.
 Implement exponential backoff and slowly retry sending messages.